lars1050/CSC210-S21/Labs/Lab4_LinkedLists/README.md

 5. Document code internally with in-line comments.
 6. Verify code using tests from this directory (see guide below).

+## SPECIAL RULE: NO FOR-LOOPS!
+YOU MUST USE WHILE-LOOPS!

 <hr>

 ### Getting Started